Niall Garbh O'Donnell: Hugh Roe's killing of child

-This report is contentious amongst historians.
+This report is contentious among historians.
 Docwra's biographer John McGurk acknowledges that the report's truthfulness is uncertain.
 McGurk points out that Docwra's "blunt" personality would indicate that he reported current affairs accurately, though it is unclear where Docwra received this intelligence.
 McGurk also acknowledges that infanticide was a feature of warfare in the early modern period.
 Historian Hiram Morgan notes that since this is a contemporary account, it should not be dismissed out of hand.

 Character and legacy

 Niall's career is dominated by his desire to take power in Tyrconnell.
 A bardic poet wrote a poem on Niall's ambition to become Lord of Tyrconnell: